Childhood Trauma & Attachment Therapy in Ottawa

 Support is tailored to the child’s developmental stage, family context, and relational needs.

-When appropriate, OCFR clinicians collaborate with caregivers, schools, physicians, and other community supports across Ottawa and Eastern Ontario.
+When appropriate, OCFR clinicians collaborate with caregivers, schools, physicians, and other community supports across Ontario.

 What therapy looks like at OCFR